scantrofy/xement-ai/README.md

 ## 🙏 Acknowledgments

-- **Google Cloud AI Platform** - For Vertex AI and Gemini AI services
+- **Google Cloud AI Platform** - For Vertex AI, Gemini Pro AI, BigQuery, and Firestore services
+- **Firebase** - For authentication and real-time database capabilities
 - **React Community** - For the amazing ecosystem and tools
+- **TailwindCSS Team** - For the utility-first CSS framework
-- **Cement Industry Partners** - For domain expertise and requirements
+- **Lucide Icons** - For the beautiful icon library
+- **JK Cement** - For the opportunity to build this optimization platform
 - **Open Source Contributors** - For the libraries and frameworks used

 ---

-Built with ❤️ for sustainable cement manufacturing optimization and made for JK Cement
+Built with ❤️ for sustainable cement manufacturing optimization | Made for JK Cement

+**Project Status**: ✅ Production Ready | 🚀 Actively Maintained | 📊 Real-time Monitoring Enabled